 Thames Park Secondary School is the newest school within the highly successful Osborne Cooperative Academy Trust.
-Thames Park Secondary School leads and specialises in digital education.
-Our computing facilities and cutting-edge resources are utilised throughout the curriculum to provide a unique pupil experience in the modern world.
+Our state-of-the-art facilities and cutting-edge digital resources are utilised throughout the curriculum to provide a unique pupil experience in the modern world.